Jack Smack

-Jack Smack (born August 8, ? in Jyväskylä) is Finnish rock musician.
+Jack Smack (born August 8, ? in Jyväskylä) is a Finnish rock musician.
 He is the guitarist/background vocalist/composer in the Helsinki based hard rock band called Private Line and also in the "party band" groups Evil Boys, Thunderbombs and Trabant.
 Jack Smack is also known as Japa, Captain Japa and Jack Leopard.

 Jack joined in Private Line May 2002 when the founding member and guitarist Jari Huttunen left the band and joined in Finnish heavy metal act Timo Rautiainen & Trio Niskalaukaus.